What is Aloware CSAT?

 CSAT surveys are triggered when the agent ends the call while the callee remains on the line.
 If the callee hangs up first, the survey is not conducted.

-Enabling CSAT Survey
+Enabling CSAT survey

 Access your Aloware admin account.

-Go to the Routing and IVR tab.
-Toggle CSAT Survey to On.
+Go to the CSAT Survey tab.

-CSAT Survey messaging
+CSAT survey messaging

-Survey Preamble [at the beginning of the call]
+Survey preamble [at the beginning of the call]

 As part of our commitment to improving our services, we will be conducting a post-call survey to gather your thoughts and opinions.

-Survey Introduction and Question [at the beginning of the survey]
+Survey introduction and question [at the beginning of the survey]

 Now that our conversation is coming to an end, we kindly ask for a few moments of your time to complete a quick survey.
-On a scale of 1 to 5, how would you rate your overall satisfaction with the service you received today?

 Thank you message